+(d) Whenever the University obtains knowledge of the occurrence of an event listed in Section 3(b)(ii), (vi) (in part), (vii) (in part), (x), (xiii) or (xiv) above, the University shall as soon as possible determine if such event would be material under applicable federal securities laws.

-- (e) If the University has determined that knowledge of the occurrence of an event listed in Section 3(b) (ii), (vi) (in part), (vii) (in part), (x), (xiii) or (xiv) above would be material under applicable federal securities laws, the University shall report within ten days of such event the occurrence thereof pursuant to Section 3(f) below. - (f) If the University is required (or, as described in Section 3(e) above if applicable, has determined) to report the occurrence of an event listed in Section 3(b) above, the University shall file a notice of such occurrence with EMMA.
-Notwithstanding the foregoing, notice of an event described in Section 3(b)(viii) or (ix) need not be given under this Section 3(f) any earlier than the date on which the notice (if any) of the underlying event is given to the Holders of affected Series 2017C Bonds pursuant to the Bond Resolutions. - (g) The University shall notify EMMA, of any change in the University's Fiscal Year not later than the first date on which it first provides any information to EMMA after such change in its Fiscal Year. - Section 4.
+(e) If the University has determined that knowledge of the occurrence of an event listed in Section 3(b) (ii), (vi) (in part), (vii) (in part), (x), (xiii) or (xiv) above would be material under applicable federal securities laws, the University shall report within ten days of such event the occurrence thereof pursuant to Section 3(f) below.

+(f) If the University is required (or, as described in Section 3(e) above if applicable, has determined) to report the occurrence of an event listed in Section 3(b) above, the University shall file a notice of such occurrence with EMMA.
+Notwithstanding the foregoing, notice of an event described in Section 3(b)(viii) or (ix) need not be given under this Section 3(f) any earlier than the date on which the notice (if any) of the underlying event is given to the Holders of affected Series 2018 Bonds pursuant to the Bond Resolutions.

+(g) The University shall notify EMMA, of any change in the University's Fiscal Year not later than the first date on which it first provides any information to EMMA after such change in its Fiscal Year.

+Section 4.
 Information Made Public.
-Information shall be deemed to have been "Made Public" for purposes of this Disclosure Agreement if transmitted to EMMA. - Section 5.
+Information shall be deemed to have been "Made Public" for purposes of this Disclosure Agreement if transmitted to EMMA.

+Section 5.
 CUSIP Numbers.
-The University shall reference, or cause to be referenced, the CUSIP prefix number for the Series 2017C Bonds in any notice provided to EMMA pursuant to Sections 3 and 4 above. - Section 6.
+The University shall reference, or cause to be referenced, the CUSIP prefix number for the Series 2018 Bonds in any notice provided to EMMA pursuant to Sections 3 and 4 above.

+Section 6.
 Termination of Reporting Obligation.
-The obligations under this Disclosure Agreement shall terminate upon the earlier to occur of the legal defeasance, prior redemption or payment in full of all of the Series 2017C Bonds.
-If such termination occurs prior to the final maturity of the Series 2017C Bonds, the University shall give notice of such termination in the same manner as for the events listed in Section 3(b) above. - Section 7.
+The obligations under this Disclosure Agreement shall terminate upon the earlier to occur of the legal defeasance, prior redemption or payment in full of all of the Series 2018 Bonds.
+If such termination occurs prior to the final maturity of the Series 2018 Bonds, the University shall give notice of such termination in the same manner as for the events listed in Section 3(b) above.

+Section 7.
 Dissemination Agent.
 The University may, from time to time, appoint or engage a Dissemination Agent to assist it in carrying out its obligations under this Disclosure Agreement and may discharge any such Dissemination Agent, with or without appointing a successor Dissemination Agent.
 The Dissemination Agent shall not be responsible in any manner for the content of any notice or report prepared by the University pursuant to this Disclosure Agreement.
-The Dissemination Agent may resign at any time by providing at least 30 days' written notice to the University. - Section 8.
+The Dissemination Agent may resign at any time by providing at least 30 days' written notice to the University.

+Section 8.
 Amendment; Waiver.
 Notwithstanding any other provision of this Disclosure Agreement, the University may amend this Disclosure Agreement, and any provision of this Disclosure Agreement may be waived by the University, if such amendment or waiver is supported by an opinion of counsel expert in federal securities laws, to the effect that such amendment or waiver would not, in and of itself, cause the undertakings herein to violate the Rule if such amendment or waiver had been effective on the date hereof but taking into account any subsequent change in or official interpretation of the Rule, provided that the University shall have provided notice of such delivery and of the amendment to EMMA.